 Anthony decided to use the option given, and it paid off.

 Most of the traffic the store received was due to Facebook ads and social media activities.
 Although Anthony didn’t pay particular attention to the SEO aspect, organic search also provided some cash.
 Marketing materials Sellvia provides its clients with have proven to be effective by collecting sales leads from day one.

 Step #7: succeed and repeat

 We have passed through the key stages of growing an ecommerce business that brings profit.
-In a nutshell, you get a ready-to-go store, customize whatever you wish, start the promotion, and collect money.
+In a nutshell, you get a ready-to-go store, fill it with products, customize whatever you wish, start the promotion, and collect money.

 As a result, such a business takes you a little of your time to process orders and monitor ad campaigns.
 As for Anthony, he says that he spends 2-3 hours a day to run and boost his business.

 3 months have passed since Anthony decided to order a custom ecommerce store by Sellvia.
 He put his business on track.
 And now its stats are going up.

 At the moment, the store steadily makes $1,5K+ a week.